-How Can I Get Rid Of Slugs Without Killing Them?
+How Can I Keep Slugs Away Without Killing Them?

 Slugs and snails are Garden Enemy No. 1, munching through fruit and vegetables in the dead of night and leaving a slimy trail as their calling card.
 In years gone by we’d have reached for the slug pellets or salt, but there are less deadly alternatives which are better for your crops, your garden and the other animals that live in it.